DarpanNeve/notes_app/README.md

 # notes_app

-A new Flutter project created to integrate firebase realtime database and Authentification to my Application
+A new Flutter project created to integrate firebase realtime database and Authentication to my Application

 ## Getting Started